-We had a lovely walk along the river and I trained my dad as my personal photographer and he did surprisingly great job:
+We had a lovely walk along the river and I trained my dad as my personal photographer and he did a surprisingly great job:

 We took some time on Charles bridge to take one significant photography.
-Me and my mum did super cute recreation of a 20-year-old photo from Charles bridge.
+Me and my mum did a super cute recreation of a 20-year-old photo from Charles bridge.
 Even though we might not get right all of the details I still love the photo very much.

-On the left you can see 2 and a half years old Natalia eating yogurt and giving her typical grin.
+On the left, you can see 2 and a half years old Natalia eating yogurt and giving her typical grin.
 On the right site is 23 years old Natalia having the time of her life.

 Spectacular architecture structure that catches attention.

-To see such modern building in the middle of old historic Prague is so odd and yet fascinating.
+To see such a modern building in the middle of old historic Prague is so odd and yet fascinating.

 Walk along the square is a touristy must.
 Few steps ahead and you’ll be facing another famous horse in Lucerna hall.
-I’m so fascinated by this downward facing horse so much and I would recommend seeing it.
+I’m so fascinated by this downward-facing horse so much and I would recommend seeing it.